stjude/learngenomics.dev/docs/03-next-generation-sequencing/02-next-generation-sequencing.md

 3. Among many other important steps to prepare the DNA library for sequencing is "adapter ligation".
 This process involves tacking on special sequences to both ends of the DNA fragment which is required by the sequencing process.
-4. Optionally, a chemical amplification step, known as Polymeraise Chain Reaction (**PCR**), can be conducted to increase the amount of genomic material available for sequencing.
+4. Optionally, a chemical amplification step, known as Polymerase Chain Reaction (**PCR**), can be conducted to increase the amount of genomic material available for sequencing.
 5. The sample is loaded onto a flowcell and put into an Illumina sequencer,